jprice-da15252/udemy_complete_node/README.md

-* This is my progress on the uedmy complete node course - 2nd ed.
+* This is my project I created for the Udemy complete node course - 2nd ed.